paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-951-training-generally.md

 Level IV of the Executive Schedule, referred to in subsec. (b)(3), is set out in [section 5315 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5315&num=0&edition=prelim), Government Organization and Employees.

 #### Amendments
+2024—Subsec. (a)(2)(B).
+Pub.
+L. 118–159 struck out “or the equivalent grade in the Space Force” after “brigadier general”.

 2022—Subsec. (b).
 Pub.
 L. 117–263, § 554(b)(2), substituted “Chief Academic Officer” for “Academic Dean” wherever appearing.

 Pub.
 L. 117–263, § 554(b)(1), substituted “Chief Academic Officer” for “Academic Dean” in heading.